oneapi-src/oneDPL/rfcs/proposed/asynchronous_api_general/readme.md

 ### 3. Fork and join

-We also observed programs using asynchronous algorithms in a very common *fork-join* parallel pattern for processing some big work in parallel on several execution devices.
+We also observed programs using asynchronous algorithms in a very common *fork-join* parallel pattern for processing some big work in parallel.

 ```
 work-queue qs[] = {/*initialize all the queues*/};